 No matter how carefully you take care of your floor, sometimes accidents just happen.
 Dropped packages, sliding furniture and other things can dent or scratch any wood floor finish, regardless how tough it is.
 Some of these problems can be solved easily with a simple solution, while others might damage your floor too much to repair by yourself.
-Don't worry; there are many talented floor contractors who will be more than happy to help you repair your floor.
+Don't worry; there are many talented floor contractors who will be more than happy to help repair your floor.
+For simple repairs, some manufacturers have repair kits available to help mask slight damage to your floor.